bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #### 1.2.2.
 Global variables

-Global variables should follow the the "Variables names" rule and if global variable is used across multiple files it must be prefixed with “g_”.
-If it is used in single file it should be prefixed with “s_”.
+Global variables should follow the the "Variables names" rule and if global variable is used across multiple files it must be prefixed with `g_`.
+If it is used in a single file it should be prefixed with `s_`.

-### 1.3 Functions
+### 1.3.
+Functions

 Function names should be verb phrases (as they represent actions), and command-like function should be imperative.
 The name should be in camel case, and start with a lower-case letter.